klausweiss/dotfiles/nvim/pack/default/start/nvim-treesitter/README.md

 Try updating the parser that you suspect has changed (`:TSUpdate {language}`) or all of them (`:TSUpdate`).
 If the error persists after updating all parsers, please [open an issue](https://github.com/nvim-treesitter/nvim-treesitter/issues/new/choose).

+#### I get `query error: invalid node type at position`

+This could be due a query file outside this plugin using outdated nodes, or due to an outdated parser.

+- Make sure you have the parsers up to date with `:TSUpdate`
+- Make sure you don't have more than one `parser` runtime directory.
+  You can execute this command `:echo nvim_get_runtime_file('parser', v:true)` to find all runtime directories.
+  If you get more than one path, remove the ones that are outside this plugin (`nvim-treesitter` directory), so the correct version of the parser is used.

 #### I experience weird highlighting issues similar to [#78](https://github.com/nvim-treesitter/nvim-treesitter/issues/78)